$0 Arizona IEP Meeting Prep Checklist

 What happens if my child's needs increase while on the ESA?

-The ESA allocation is recalculated annually based on the disability category reported at the time of application.
-If your child's needs increase significantly, there's no IEP amendment process to request additional services — you either absorb the cost privately or return to public school for a new evaluation.
+The ESA allocation is subject to the program's current rules and eligibility documentation.
+If your child's needs increase significantly, there is no public-school IEP amendment process within the ESA — you either absorb the cost privately or return to public school, where FAPE resumes and a new REED/IEP process may be needed.
 This is one of the most significant risks for families with young children whose support needs are still emerging.

 Get Your Free Arizona IEP Meeting Prep Checklist